tasmota/docs/docs/Lights.md

 <img style="float:right; width:200px" src="https://user-images.githubusercontent.com/49731213/71531106-798f0e00-28ed-11ea-8916-9ce2e9b98e27.png">

-Human eye perception of brightness is non linear, bringing back linearity needs a trick called **[Gamma Correction](https://learn.adafruit.com/led-tricks-gamma-correction)**.
+Human eye perception of brightness is non linear, bringing back linearity needs a trick called [Gamma Correction](https://learn.adafruit.com/led-tricks-gamma-correction).

 Some lights have hardware gamma correction (f.e.
-Sonoff B1)., in which case software gamma correction should be disabled with `LedTable 0`.
+Sonoff B1).
+In that case, software gamma correction should be disabled with [`LedTable 0`](Commands.md#ledtable).

 The curve used: orange=ideal, blue=tasmota.

 !!! question "How do I know if I have hardware gamma correction?"
-    If you find your light very dark even with `Dimmer 40`, it can mean either you have hardware PWM, disable it with `LedTable 0`, or you need to apply a minimum PWM value, use `DimmerRange 40,100` (adapt to the best value).
+    If you find your light very dark even with [`Dimmer 40`](Commands.md#dimmer), it can mean either you have hardware PWM, disable it with [`LedTable 0`](Commands.md#ledtable), or you need to apply a minimum PWM value, use [`DimmerRange 40,100`](Commands.md#dimmerrange) (adapt to the best value).

 !!! quote ""
     Internally Tasmota uses 10 bits resolution PWM to get smoother levels at low brightness.